Akiautiste/vscode_source/README.md

 # vscode_source
-Thhess code are my learning dairy！
+These code are my learning dairy！